tsautier/sm64-psx/README.md

 ## Building

-### Linux

-1. Build and install the mipsel-none-elf-gcc toolchain.
-For Arch users, it is available on [AUR](https://aur.archlinux.org/packages/mipsel-none-elf-gcc-git).
-(You can also install it on your system from https://github.com/malucard/poeng by running `make install-gcc` from there.
-This may take a long time.)
-2. Clone the repo: `git clone https://github.com/malucard/sm64-psx`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
-3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, ~~where `VERSION` can be `us`, `jp`, or `eu`~~.
+1. Place a *Super Mario 64* ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, ~~where `VERSION` can be `us`, `jp`, or `eu`~~.
 (For now, only `us` is supported.)
-4. (Optional) Create a folder named `.local` in the root of the repo and place every track of the soundtrack in it as a .wav file, numbered from 0 to 37 (0.wav, 1.wav, etc).
-5. Run `make` to build.
-To build the benchmark version without music, run `make BENCH=1`.
-The disc image will be located at `build/<VERSION>_psx/sm64.<VERSION>.iso`.
-The benchmark version will not generate an iso, only an elf and an exe, and it will require a PSX with 8MB of RAM (an emulator or a debug unit).

-### Windows (untested)

-1. Install and update MSYS2, following all the directions listed on https://www.msys2.org/.
-2. From the start menu, launch MSYS2 MinGW and install required packages depending on your machine (do **NOT** launch "MSYS2 MSYS"):
-  * 64-bit: Launch "MSYS2 MinGW 64-bit" and install: `pacman -S git make python3 mingw-w64-x86_64-gcc mingw-w64-x86_64-meson mingw-w64-x86_64-ffmpeg unzip`
-  * 32-bit (will also work on 64-bit machines): Launch "MSYS2 MinGW 32-bit" and install: `pacman -S git make python3 mingw-w64-i686-gcc mingw-w64-i686-meson mingw-w64-i686-ffmpeg unzip`
-  * Do **NOT** by mistake install the packages called simply `gcc` and `meson`.
-3. Install the mipsel-none-elf-gcc toolchain.
-4. The MSYS2 terminal has a _current working directory_ that initially is `C:\msys64\home\<username>` (home directory).
-At the prompt, you will see the current working directory in yellow. `~` is an alias for the home directory.
-You can change the current working directory to `My Documents` by entering `cd /c/Users/<username>/Documents`.
-5. Clone the repo: `git clone https://github.com/malucard/sm64-psx`, which will create a directory `sm64-psx` and then **enter** it `cd sm64-psx`.
-6. Place a *Super Mario 64* ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, ~~where `VERSION` can be `us`, `jp`, or `eu`~~.
-(For now, only `us` is supported.)
-7. (Optional) Create a folder named `.local` in the root of the repo and place every track of the soundtrack in it as a .wav file, numbered from 0 to 37 (0.wav, 1.wav, etc).
+2. (Optional) Create a folder named `.local` in the root of the repo and place every track of the soundtrack in it as a .wav file, numbered from 0 to 37 (0.wav, 1.wav, etc).
+Don't worry too much about this, one day this will be done automatically.
-8. Run `make` to build.
-To build the benchmark version, run `make BENCH=1`.
-The disc image will be located at `build/<VERSION>_psx/sm64.<VERSION>.iso`.
-The benchmark version will not generate an iso, only an elf and an exe, and it will require a PSX with 8MB of RAM (an emulator or a debug unit).

-#### Troubleshooting

-1. If you get `make: gcc: no suitable C and C++ compiler found`, `make: gcc: command not found`, `make: gcc: No such file or directory` although the packages did successfully install, you probably launched the wrong MSYS2.
-Read the instructions again.
-The terminal prompt should contain "MINGW32" or "MINGW64" in purple text, and **NOT** "MSYS".
-2. If you get `Failed to open baserom.us.z64!` you failed to place the baserom in the repository.
-You can write `ls` to list the files in the current working directory.
-If you are in the `sm64-psx` directory, make sure you see it here.
-3. If you get `make: *** No targets specified and no makefile found.
-Stop.`, you are not in the correct directory.
-Make sure the yellow text in the terminal ends with `sm64-psx`.
-Use `cd <dir>` to enter the correct directory.
-If you write `ls` you should see all the project files, including `Makefile` if everything is correct.
-4. If you get any error, be sure MSYS2 packages are up to date by executing `pacman -Syu` and `pacman -Su`.
-If the MSYS2 window closes immediately after opening it, restart your computer.
-5. Check if mipsel gcc is working by executing `mipsel-none-elf-gcc -v`.
-If it doesn't work, you either opened the wrong MSYS start menu entry or installed the incorrect gcc package.
-6. When switching between building on other platforms, run `make -C tools clean` first to allow for the tools to recompile on the new platform.
-This also helps when switching between shells like WSL and MSYS2.
+3. Now you need a properly set up environment.
+A Dockerfile is provided to simplify this.
+To use it, ensure you have [Docker](https://www.docker.com) (or a compatible alternative) installed and set up. (if on Linux, put it in [rootless mode](https://docs.docker.com/engine/security/rootless/) as well!)
+	- If on Linux, I've included a convenience script for invoking a container from CLI.
+Run `./idc` to enter a Bash shell in the container, or `./idc <command>` to run one command in it (for example, `./idc make` or `./idc make clean`).
+	- If using Visual Studio Code, you can simply install the Dev Containers extension, open the repository, and click "Reopen in Container" (either from the notification or from the Ctrl+Shift+P menu).
+The editor will act like it's running inside the container, including the terminal.
+	- Alternatively, if you plan to do a lot of PS1 development, you can skip the container and simply have the right things installed on your system, but this is the harder option.
+You must be using Linux (any).
+You need FFMPEG's libraries, libpng, xxd, Python 3, meson, GCC or Clang, and version 15 or later of the mipsel-none-elf-gcc toolchain.
+To build and install mipsel-none-elf-gcc, there is a utility in [this other repo](https://github.com/malucard/poeng).
+Clone it and run `make install-gcc`.
+It will take a pretty long time.
+4. Now run `make`, and when it's done, sm64.iso and sm64.cue will be in `build/us_psx/`.
+To build in benchmark mode, use `make BENCH=1`.
+The benchmark mode boots directly into a level and doesn't require a CD, but requires 8 MB of RAM and won't work on a retail console. `make clean` will remove build/, and `make distclean` will clean both build/ and tools/.

 ## Project Structure